-Now, in case you’re wondering, the truth is, yes- you can join this ecommerce bandwagon and be part of the digital revolution.
-But, while starting an online business might seem like a straightforward process at first, it can all get pretty confusing when it comes to the real thing.
+The ecommerce business model allows individuals to generate income through their own online business, with minimal capital, requirements, and business expenditures.
+While starting an online business might seem like a straightforward process at first, it can all get pretty confusing when it comes to the real thing.

-These are all undeniable facts.
-But, make no mistake about the online ventures.
-Although they operate differently, the bottom line is, they are still businesses.
+Although an e-commerce business operates differently, it is still considered a business venture.
 As such, Singapore requires them to be incorporated officially, just like their offline counterparts.

-Now, for the sake of clarity, you can go ahead and confirm the legal details from Section 5 of Singapore’s Business Names Registration Act (BNRA).
-The statute, which was passed in 2014, requires pretty much all types of businesses to file for registration with the official registrar of companies in Singapore, the Accounting and Corporate Regulatory Authority (ACRA).
+You may confirm the legal details from Section 5 of Singapore’s Business Names Registration Act (BNRA).
+The statute, which was passed in 2014, requires all types of businesses to file for registration with the official registrar of companies in Singapore, the Accounting and Corporate Regulatory Authority (ACRA).

-However, with that said, we admit you might find some exemptions in the act.
-But, don’t let them mislead you.
+While you might find some exemptions and loopholes, don’t let them mislead you.
 All companies and business owners intending to carry out profit-generating activities are required to register their business in Singapore.
 This includes even ecommerce-based ventures.

-And that’s not all.
-Turns out that in addition to the standard corporate laws, online businesses are expected to comply with, among other laws, the Internet Code of Practice (ICP).
+In addition to the standard corporate laws, online businesses are expected to comply with the Internet Code of Practice (ICP).
 This is a special set of rules that seek to regulate your web publications and activities.
 Hence, you can bet that Singapore’s Infocomm Media Development Authority (IMDA) will be tracking your website to ensure full compliance.